radio-grid-run/radio-grid-run-DOC/src/further_dev/prob_to_solve.md

 Adressing the whole world makes the list of words very big and implies to use uncommon words.
 As this is overkill for a game that is played by foot and last about 2 hours, another appro would be better suited.

+## What3words app on the phone allows to display the locator of any points

+A team could try to cheat by transmiting the locator of a position that is not where they actually stand.
+Thus the rule for the team to provide a screen capture of it's contact positions.
+It would be easier to restrict the what3words app features to only display the locator of the current position.
+This does not seem to be possible.
+Using a custom application would allow that.

 ## Suggested alternativ approach

 In order to solve this problems, an altenative framework to what3words is necessary.
 There are some exemples like this one: [https://github.com/Placeware/ThisPlace](ThisPlace)